alejo1630/centroids/README.md

  <img src = "https://github.com/alejo1630/centroids/blob/main/Image_Readme/4.png" width="400">

-- The real centroid of the figure used in the example is $x = 145.09 mm$ and $x = 96.86mm$.
+- The real centroid of the figure used in the example is $x = 145.09 mm$ and $y = 96.86mm$.
 This means an error of less of **1%** in the calculation of centroids in both x and y direction.

 ## 🔶 What is next?
 - Calculate the centroid of geometric figures in recorded or live videos.